decred/dcrdocs/docs/getting-started/joining-matrix-channels.md

-# Joining the Decred community at Matrix
+# Joining the Decred community on Matrix

 ---